simbricks/simbricks/doc/user/howto.rst

 Add a Node or Application Config
 ********************************

-The configuration for a host and the commands to run for your workload are defined via a :ref:`sec-node-config` and :ref:`sec-app-config`.
-SimBricks already offers some concrete implementations in the module :mod:`simbricks.orchestration.nodeconfig`.
-If they don't fit your use-case, you need to implement your own by overwriting the pre-defined member functions.
+A host's configuration and the workload to run are defined via :ref:`sec-node_app_config`.
+SimBricks already comes with a few examples in the module :mod:`simbricks.orchestration.nodeconfig`.
+If they don't fit your use-case, you need to add your own by overriding the pre-defined member functions of :class:`~simbricks.orchestration.nodeconfig.NodeConfig` and :class:`~simbricks.orchestration.nodeconfig.AppConfig`.
+The most notably is :meth:`~simbricks.orchestration.nodeconfig.AppConfig.run_cmds`, which defines the commands to execute for your workload/application.
+Further information can be found in the module :mod:`simbricks.orchestration.nodeconfig` directly.

-When using one of our pre-defined node configs, you probably need to provide your own app config to run the workload you have in mind.
-The easiest way is to create a child class for that directly in your experiment module, and override the methods of interest, most notably :meth:`~simbricks.orchestration.nodeconfig.AppConfig.run_cmds`, which defines the command that is executed to run your application.
-Further information can be found in the module :mod:`simbricks.orchestration.nodeconfig`.

 .. _sec-howto-custom_image: